Frequently Asked Questions

 What is ANAB accreditation?

-Our California Online Food Handler Program is accredited by the American National Standards Institute (ANSI).
-This means ANSI assures that our program meets the learning outcomes required to issue certificates in food handling.
-Food handlers in California are required to earn a food handler card from an ANSI-accredited organization.
+Our California Online Food Handler Program is accredited by the ANSI National Accreditation Board (ANAB).
+This means ANAB assures that our program meets the learning outcomes required to issue certificates in food handling.
+Food handlers in California are required to earn a food handler card from an ANAB-accredited organization.

 How long will my California food handler card stay valid?

 California and San Diego County food handler cards remain valid for three years after the issue date.
 However, Riverside County food handler cards expire after two years.
 Once your certificate expires, you must retake the course to renew.